Peel the onion, garlic and ginger, and roughly chop.

 Heat a splash of olive oil and the butter in a large saucepan.
 Add the onion, garlic, ginger and garam masala.
-Gently fry for around 10 minutes, until the onions are soft and sweet.
+Gently fry for 10 minutes or until the onions are soft and sweet.

 After half an hour, check that the parsnips are cooked by sticking a knife in.
-If you’re happy, remove them from the heat and carefully whiz up using a hand blender or liquidizer.
-Taste the soup to see if it needs a little more salt or pepper.
+If you’re happy, remove them from the heat and blitz with a stick blender until smooth and creamy.
+Have a taste and adjust the seasoning as required.

 Deseed and finely chop the chilli, and scatter over the soup, if you like.
 Delicious served with crusty bread and an extra drizzle of extra virgin olive oil.